HighCamp offers a comprehensive suite of services tailored for your compliance needs.

 What are common deficiencies cited by the SEC as part of examinations?

 The Division of Examinations issues risk alerts that discuss common examination deficiencies, and are a good inventory of citations.
-For example, this Risk Alert from 2020 discusses common private fund adviser deficiencies.
+For example, this Risk Alert from 2022 discusses common private fund adviser deficiencies.

 What are the most common mistakes that you’ve seen during SEC examinations?

-When should we get a Mock SEC exam?
+When should we get a mock SEC exam?

 The is no one size fits all approach to this question.
 It depends on recent examination experiences (or lack thereof), interested investors, compliance team experience, recent changes to the staff or business, and much more.
 Every other year seems to be a good industry benchmark.